compsci201/compsci201.github.io/huffman/index.md

 ---

 Welcome to Huffman, your final programming assignment.
 It will be imperative that you have an understanding of the concepts before you code.
 READ THE ENTIRE ASSIGNMENT BEFORE YOU START TO CODE.
-This will be key to your understanding of how your program should work.
+Create helper methods to reduce reduncy in code.

+We cannot stress enough how important it is to develop your program a few steps at a time.
+At each step, you should have a functioning program, although it may not do everything the first time it's run.
+By developing in stages, you may find it easier to isolate bugs and you will be more likely to get a program working faster.
+In other words, do not write hundreds of lines of code before compiling and testing

 Before we get started, we need the starting skeleton code.
 It's is available through Snarf (using [Ambient](https://www.cs.duke.edu/csed/ambient/)), as well as the course webpage.